zenkavi/old_zenkavi.github.io/_pages/cv.md

 - PhD Student in Psychology
 - Advisor: Russell A. Poldrack
+- Thesis Title: Behavioral and neural markers of individual differences in self-regulation

 `2012 - 2014`
 __Columbia Graduate School of Business, New York, NY__